itaymatya/itaymatya.github.io/_projects/portfolio_site.md

 - Use browser DevTools to inspect the generated nav bar and confirm whether a page link exists but is hidden by CSS.
 - If an image or file is missing during a CI build, check the action logs for `No such file or directory` and verify case and path.

-### Biggest lesson (highlight)
-THE BIGGEST LESSON FROM THIS PROJECT IS: ALWAYS CONSULT THE DOCUMENTATION — check Jekyll, al-folio, and GitHub Pages docs when you hit problems.
-Documentation will often point to exact config options, required plugins, and breaking changes in deployment.

 ## Resources and References
 - [Jekyll Documentation](https://jekyllrb.com/docs/)